NottsCSS/forensics-workshop/0x1_Forensics_Warmup_1/solution.md

-Use the utility unzip to unpack the archive
+Use the command `unzip ` to unpack the archive